no00ne/CS305-2025Spring-FinalProject/README.md

 Start a dashboard server to display the following message:

-* Localhost: port/peers: display the set of known peers.
+* `Localhost: port/peers`: display the set of known peers.

-* Localhost: port/status: display the status of peers in the network.
+* `Localhost: port/status`: display the status of peers in the network.

-* Localhost: port/transactions: display the transactions in the local pool.
+* `Localhost: port/transactions`: display the transactions in the local pool.

-* Localhost: port/blocks: display the blocks in the local blockchain.
+* `Localhost: port/blocks`: display the blocks in the local blockchain.

-* Localhost: port/orphan: display the orphaned blocks.
+* `Localhost: port/orphan`: display the orphaned blocks.

-* Localhost: port/latency: display the transmission latency between peers.
+* `Localhost: port/latency`: display the transmission latency between peers.

-* Localhost: port/capacity: display the sending capacity of the peers.
+* `Localhost: port/capacity`: display the sending capacity of the peers.

-* Localhost: port/redundancy: display the number of redundant blocks and transactions received.
+* `Localhost: port/redundancy`: display the number of redundant blocks and transactions received.

-* Localhost: port/scores: display peers' scores in the network.
+* `Localhost: port/scores`: display peers' scores in the network.

 ## 3. Functions to Complete